neuml/paperetl/README.md

 Once complete, there will be an articles index in elasticsearch with the metadata and full text stored.

-### Convert PDF articles to JSON/YAML
+### Convert articles to JSON/YAML

-paperetl can also be used to convert PDF articles into JSON or YAML files.
+paperetl can also be used to convert articles into JSON or YAML files.
 This is useful if the data is to be fed into another system or for manual inspection/debugging of a single file.

 JSON: